Today’s recipe is another Food Bucket List item.

 - Preheat oven to 300 degrees

-- Beat egg whites and sugar for 8-10 mins.
+- Beat egg whites, cream of tartar and sugar for 8-10 mins.

 - Whip until they form a peak that stands upright.

 - Then add the food coloring.
 Color does fade as it cooks, so do a shade or two darker than you want them to be.